AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * If you already have a singular advanced dirty tactic, upgrade it as following:
 	* _Careful Step_ - Successfully passing through a creature's space while you [[Action Economy#^665abd|disengage]] makes them pacified 1.
 	* _Choke_ - A creature grappled, restrained or toppled by you is pacified 1.
-	* _Fan_ - Add your attribute modifier an additional time for damage rolls for thrown weapons.
+	* _Mobile Retrieval_ - When within 5' of an enemy who had been hit by a piece of ammunition or thrown weapon, you may use a quick action to draw it from their body.
+This deals the weapon's damage, including your attribute bonus for an attack, as if you had thrown it.
 	* _Shield Bash_ - Shields you use have their [[Weapon Rules#Lethal|lethal]] trait increased by 1.
 	* _Swift Grab_ - While grappling, restraining or toppling a creature, you have a +1 bonus to your damage rolls and AC.
 ### Specialty Mastery